 More information on these activities and studies can be found in the Course Plan (Enclosure 1), which should be read prior to your arrival.
 Detailed weekly plans and other course-related documents will be issued at the beginning of the academic year and will be placed into the College’s Advanced Distributed Learning System (E-learning environment) ILIAS.

-No later than 30th June 2020, please complete the in-processing (Enclosure 2) form and submit it as stated in the instructions.
-Soon, after submitting the form, you will be contacted by the Course Registrar, Ms. Kaie Ehrenberg (firstname.lastname@example.org).
-She will give you further information and guidance on accommodation, transport, check-in times, and other procedures.
+No later than 1st July 2021, please complete the in-processing (Enclosure 2) form and submit it as stated in the instructions.
+If you have any questions regarding further information and guidance on accommodation, transport, check-in times, and other procedures, please contact the Registrar, Ms. Kaie Ehrenberg (email@example.com).

-The 17th of August 2020 will mark the start of a study period of your professional military education.
+The 16th of August 2021 will mark the start of a study period of your professional military education.
 On the first day, we will conduct an official opening ceremony and provide you with an overview of the course and administrative details.
 The dress code will be Service Dress*.
-A separate programme for the first day – Administration / Opening Ceremony of JCGSC 2020-2021 (Enclosure 3) will be included in your welcome package, which you will receive on your arrival in Tartu.
-The latest programme will be also added to the webpage at a later date (Enclosure 4).
+A separate programme for the first day – Administration / Opening Ceremony of JCGSC 2021-2022 (Enclosure 3) will be included in your welcome package, which you will receive on your arrival in Tartu.
+The latest programme will be also added to the webpage at a later date.

 During the course, students are expected to give a brief about their respective countries (not longer than 40 min) to the coursemates.
 Start to organise and collect your ideas to be adequately prepared.